SacredFisher/SacredFisher.github.io/_posts/ai-ml/2025-05-29-Dissecting-Attention.md

 - **QV sharing**: Sharp focus on specific tokens
 - **KQV sharing**: Simplified patterns with less complexity

 This pattern largely holds across heads, with some exceptions.
 This is not the greatest source of evidence, especially compared to the statistical evidence.
 But it is the prettiest.
-I have the other head heatmaps in the colab notebook for those who wish to peruse them, but I’d like to go back over this with more state of the art attention interpretability techniques, like TransformerVis and the like. [^colab]
+I have the other head heatmaps in the colab notebook for those who wish to peruse them, but I’d like to go back over this with more state of the art attention interpretability techniques, like TransformerVis and the like[^colab].

 ### Statistical Evidence